henry808/full-ci/README.md

  3. select environment workspace
  3. init terraform for environment
  4. apply terriform to build instances and load balancer
- 5. run ansible to install docker on each instance
+ 5. for each instance, run ansible playbook to install docker.
- 6. run ansible to webapp into each instance
+ 6. for each instance, run ansible playbook to pull and run webapp docker image.
+ 7. test each instacne by navigating to public DNS.
- 7. navigate to load balancer DN to test.
+ 8. navigate to load balancer public DNS to test.

 # Setup Full Instructions per Environment
 ## 1. Setup s3 bucket
 Instructions for setting up the initial configs stored in variables and s3 bucket for a new environment
 1. Select the workspace and verify it is selected: